-The Link Up: The Orchestra Rocks application period opens April 22, 2015!
+The Link Up: The Orchestra Swings application period opens Wednesday, April 20, 2016.
 Interested teachers can complete an application by clicking the red “Apply Now” button.
-Registration closes Friday, September 11, 2015.
+Registration closes Friday, September 9, 2016.

 Each teacher participating in Link Up should apply individually online.
 If your school has multiple participating teachers (those attending the professional development workshops and teaching the program), please have each teacher apply separately online.
 Please call 212-903-9670 with questions.

 No. You are not required to be a music teacher to implement Link Up.
 However, we recommend that teachers have some basic prior knowledge and/or experience with music.
 The program includes some skills-based work in reading music, singing, and/or playing the soprano recorder.
 If you are a general classroom teacher interested in participating in Link Up and you are not sure if the program is the right fit, please call Carnegie Hall at 212-903-9670 to speak with one of our staff members.